 I am a Senior Lecturer in Religious Studies and the Director of FASSTEST (FASS Teaching Excellence and Scholarship of Teaching) at the Open University's Faculty of Arts and Social Sciences.
 FASSTEST is a centre that promotes and supports innovation and scholarship in open and distance teaching and learning in the Arts and Social Sciences.
-I recently also became the Chair of the OU's university-wide Scholarship Steering Group.
+I am also the Chair of the OU's university-wide Scholarship Steering Group.

 I studied Protestant Theology and English Language and Literature at Heidelberg University in Germany and got ‘hooked’ on Religious Studies when I spent a semester as a visiting student at the University of Stirling.
 I completed my post-graduate studies, including an MA in 'Religion, Culture and Society' and a PhD in Religious Studies, at Lancaster University.
-I joined the Open University's Arts Faculty as a lecturer in Religious Studies at Walton Hall in 2009, but can also draw on 16 years of experience of working as an Associate Lecturer in the North West of England.
+I joined the Open University's Arts Faculty as a lecturer in Religious Studies at Walton Hall in 2009, but can also draw on 16 years of experience of working as an OU tutor (Associate Lecturer) in the North West of England.
 Previous employment include my role as Research Associate at the Department of Applied Social Science at Lancaster University.
 I have also been a Visiting Lecturer at the Department of Theology and Religious Studies at the University of Chester and a Visiting Fellow at the University of Turin, Italy.

 Tel: 01908 654710

-I have a special research interest in the relationship between religion and identity (gender and national identities in particular).
+I have a special research interest in religion & identity (gender and national identities in particular) and education.

 I have been involved in the following projects exploring the scholarship of teaching and learning:

-1) Current/ ongoing: 'Creativity, criticality and engaging the senses in higher education': using the OpenStudio Platform and digital photography (co-led with John Maiden)
+1) 'Creativity, criticality and engaging the senses in higher education': using the OpenStudio Platform and digital photography (co-led with John Maiden)

 2) ‘Assessing oral presentations in distance learning’ (funded by a HEA Individual Teaching Development Grant)